tkeskita/snappyLayerTests/test_result_analysis.md

 ### top level parameters

-* **mergePatchFaces false** increases layer coverage, possibly because surface mesh cells are flatter and face size differences are small.
+* **mergePatchFaces false** increases layer coverage a bit, possibly because surface mesh cells are flatter and face size differences are small.
 * **mergeTolerance>=1e-6** seems good, and does not seem to affect much.

 ### meshQualityControls